eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="introduction">Introduction</a>

 Ibeji today provides the foundations for constructing and interacting with a digital twin on an edge device.
-These are low-level abilities and do not necessarily provide a consumer with the best experience.
-They can be used as building blocks to build facades that provide a consumer with a better experience.
+These are low-level abilities and do not necessarily provide a consumer with the best interaction experience.
+They can be used as building blocks to build facades that provide a consumer with an abstraction that delivers a better interaction experience.
+In the future, Ibeji may support multiple facades and the user can select the one that they prefer to use.

 This design specifies a graph-based facade, which will be named the Digital Twin Graph service.
+The digital twin will be represented as a graph of digital twin entities whose arcs represent the relationships between those entities.

+Please note that Ibeji is intended for use on an edge device to satisfy IoT needs.
+It is not intended for use in the cloud.
+The data that it manages can be transferred to the cloud, through components like Freyja.

 ## <a name="architecture">Architecture</a>